API Reference and Overview

 - SkPaint - color, stroke, font, effects

-- SkPath - series of connected lines and curves
+- SkPath - sequence of connected lines and curves

 - SkPixmap - pixel map: image info and pixel address